 Yes, yes I am!
-But AHE recognizes that your Air Force provides you with choices, and that you must do what’s best for you, your career goals, and your family.
+But AHE recognizes that your Air Force provides you with choices and that you must do what’s best for you, your career goals, and your family.
 There are some common experiences for all three (active duty, AFR, ANG), but they are each their own unique beasts in other areas.
-I write from my perspective as a Reservist and there’s just some questions I can’t answer without referring you to another subject matter expert (SME).
+I write from my perspective as a Reservist and there are just some questions I can’t answer without referring you to another subject matter expert (SME).

 Are you thinking about joining the Air National Guard?

 I’ll tell you, first of all, the Air National Guard is a separate service.
 We can and do work hand and hand with the National Guard, which is actually the Army.
 While of course, the Air National Guard is the Air Force.

 Both services work for the state and the federal government but only when called to activation by the president.
 But just to clear this up, we work for and get paid by the state.
 So whatever state you join the Guard in your big boss is the Governor of the state.

 The Guard responds to state emergencies and tasking sent down to them by the Governor.
 Which could be anything from wildfires, flash floods, hurricanes, snowstorms, etc. The Guard is also involved in community programs and is very integrated into the community since many of the members of the unit work within the community during the normal workweek.

 The Guard is located in every single state to include the territories of Puerto Rico, Guam, and The U.S. Virgin Islands.